 It’s always important to check what your photographer includes as standard within their packages.
 How many hours are covered?
 Is travel included?
 How will your images be supplied?
 Is there an album included or is this an extra cost?
 When is the deposit and balance due?

 Some packages also include an engagement or pre-wedding shoot – but equally some photographers provide this as an additional service.
-This can be a great way of testing how you feel in front of the camera, helping you to relax on the day, and it’s also the perfect opportunity for you to get to know your photographer.
+This can be a great way of testing how you feel in front of the camera, and helping you to relax on the day.
+It’s also the perfect opportunity for you to get to know your photographer.
 The shoot location could be where you got engaged, or somewhere special to you, or maybe even at your venue if possible.
-This could be especially useful if your venue is new to your photographer, or if the access is tricky, or perhaps it might even be a non-traditional venue, field, or piece of family land being specially converted for the day.
+This could be especially useful if your venue is new to your photographer, or if the access is tricky.
+Or perhaps it might even be a non-traditional venue, field, or piece of land being specially converted for the day.
 Your photographer will be able to pre-asses the best photo opportunities and where the light is at different times of the day.
 However if this isn’t possible, your photographer is always likely to arrive nice and early on your wedding day to check it out.

 Does it matter how many weddings a photographer has shot?